swentel/indieweb/README.md

 - Overview of all collected webmentions and pingbacks are at /admin/content/webmention

 A basic block (Webmentions) is available to render like and repost webmentions per page.
+There is also a block (Webmention notify form) to let people submit a URL if the current page is mentioned there.

 ![ScreenShot](https://realize.be/sites/default/files/2018-03/webmention-basic.png)